jtyr/ansible-kibana/README.md

 # Values of the default options of the server section
 kibana_config_server_host: 127.0.0.1

-# Defaukt options of the server section
+# Default options of the server section
 kibana_config_server__default:
   host: "{{ kibana_config_server_host }}"